 Most systems engineers also have several years of experience on top of their degree in areas such as information security, systems engineering, integration or systems architecture.

-A career along the infrastructure pathway may include systems engineer, and CompTIA Network+ can validate the skills needed in such a role.
+A career along the CompTIA Infrastructure Career Pathway may include systems engineer, and CompTIA Network+ can validate the skills needed in such a role.
 Most systems engineers also gain experience as a programmer before moving into systems engineering.

 Systems Engineer Salary Range

 According to the U.S. Bureau of Labor Statistics (BLS) and the CompTIA salary calculator, the median annual wage for systems engineers is $90,920.

 Systems Engineer Job Outlook

-From 2016 to 2026, the BLS projects an increase of 5 to 9 percent for systems engineers, which is average as compared to all occupations, with 22,300 net new jobs expected during that 10-year period.
+From 2016 to 2026, the BLS projects an increase of 5-9% for systems engineers, which is average as compared to all occupations, with 22,300 net new jobs expected during that 10-year period.

 Job Titles Related to Systems Engineer